event-catalog/mcp-server/README.md

 We are working on adding more APIs to the MCP server.
 If you need something specific, please [open an issue](https://github.com/eventcatalog/mcp-server/issues) and we will add it to the server.

-## Backlog
+## TODO

 Some ideas for the MCP server, feel free to add to the list!

 - [ ] Add support for private hosted EventCatalog instances
     - We make fetch requests to EventCatalog instances, let the user specify custom headers or auth params we can add onto each request.
 - [ ] Add prompts / tools to write to EventCatalog, if we get interest from the community
+- [ ] Add support to get teams and users
+- [ ] Add support to get flows from EventCatalog

 # Sponsors

 Thank you to our project sponsors.

 ## Gold sponsors